internaut/zweischlagzeilen/README.md

 # location where to store previously fetched headlines
 HEADLINES_COLLECTION = os.path.join('data', 'headlines.json')

+# timeout in seconds when fetching a newsfeed
+FEED_FETCH_TIMEOUT = 15

 # how long to keep headlines
 KEEP_DAYS = 28